Social Media and Disinformation

 Impacting Your Organization

 Disinformation campaigns aren’t limited to individual victims and are often created by sophisticated groups.
-Organizations are often targeted, resulting in great harm.
+Organizations are often targeted, resulting in significant harm.
 There are three main reasons why:

 Damage to Reputation

-Some attacks want to damage an organization’s reputation and create ill-will with its customers.
+Some attacks want to damage an organization’s reputation and create ill will among its customers.

 Some attacks are created to allow the scammer to profit financially.
 One example is known as a “pump and dump,” where false press releases and social media are used to promote a company and pump up its stock value.
 Then the scammer sells, or dumps, the stock for a large gain.